cs1302uga/cs1302-minesweeper-alpha/README.md

 only take on that literal value.
 If more than one literal value is accepted for a token, then the quoted literals are separated by `/`.
 If the contents of a token are surrounded by `()` marks, then that token can only take on a value of the type expressed in parentheses.
+Note: the literal values are case-sensitive.
+So, "ReVeal" is not the same as "reveal".

 #### Revealing a Square